coq-community/coq-nix-toolbox/README.md

 nix-build --argstr job PACKAGENAME
 ```
 One can replace `PACKAGENAME` with:
-- `_allJobs` to compile all coq packages that are explicitly mentioned in the `config.nix` and not explicitly excluded
+- `_allJobs` to compile all Coq packages that are explicitly mentioned in the `config.nix` file and not explicitly excluded
-- `_all` to compile all coq packages that are not explicitly excluded
+- `_all` to compile all Coq packages that are not explicitly excluded

 If the package depends on your main package, then it will use its local version as a dependency.